albin-johansson/centurion/docs/pages/api/graphics/window.rst

 Window
 ======

 The ``window`` class is the main representation of a window in the library.
+It's a subclass of ``basic_window`` that features owning semantics.
 Every window instance can have at most one associated renderer.
-The class is a wrapper around a ``SDL_Window*``, which it will manage the lifetime of automatically.
-If you don't want the owning RAII semantics, there's the ``window_view`` class.
+For a window with non-owning semantics, see ``window_handle``.

 General information
 -------------------